 Protocol and planning: Our use our pico framework builder structures your research question.
 The open-access prospero registration formatter helps prepare your protocol.
 Cochrane's RevMan is free for protocol templates.

 Search strategy: Our explore our search strategy builder creates multi-database strategies.
-The database search translator converts between controlled vocabularies.
+The cross-database query converter converts between controlled vocabularies.
 PubMed's MeSH browser and Embase's Emtree are free vocabulary tools.

 Screening: Rayyan (free tier) provides AI-assisted abstract screening with semi-automation for high-volume reviews.
 ASReview uses machine learning to prioritize relevant records.

-Quality assessment: Our our rob 2 assessment tool, Newcastle-Ottawa Scale calculator, and GRADE evidence tool provide structured assessment for different study designs.
+Quality assessment: Our our rob 2 assessment tool, Newcastle-Ottawa Scale calculator, and GRADE certainty assessment tool provide structured assessment for different study designs.

 Statistical analysis: Our our online effect size calculator handles common conversions.
 The explore our forest plot generator visualizes meta-analytic results.
 The funnel plot tool assesses publication bias.
 R packages (metafor, meta) are free and powerful for full meta-analysis.